Home Fixed Income What are Government Bonds: Features and Benefits of Government Bonds

 14) What are government bonds and securities?

 Government securities are bonds or bills issued by the central or state government.
+For more detailed information, refer to our comprehensive investment guide on government securities.
 The government offers these securities to raise capital for various development or operational projects and offers returns to investors.

 15) What is the current interest rate on government bonds?